ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 One or more sites can be displayed at a time.

-For example, to see a diagram of particular sites called `66 Ostrava DC` and `47 Brno Warehouse`:
+For example, to see a diagram of particular sites called `35HEADOFFICE` and `35COLO`:

 1. Select **_Site name_** from **_Group Devices by_** drop-down menu